koss-null/FuncFrog/README.md

 #### Retrieve a single element or perform a boolean check
 - :frog: `Any(fn func(x T) bool) bool`: returns `true` if any element of the `Pipe` satisfies the predicate `fn`, and `false` otherwise. *Available for unknown length.*
 - :frog: `First() T`: returns the first element of the `Pipe`, or `nil` if the `Pipe` is empty. *Available for unknown length.*
 - :frog: `Count() int`: returns the number of elements in the `Pipe`.
-It does not execute the entire pipeline, but instead simply returns the number of elements in the `Pipe`.
+It does not allocate memory for the elements, but instead simply returns the number of elements in the `Pipe`.

 #### Evaluate the pipeline
 - :frog: `Do() []T` function is used to **execute** the pipeline and **return the resulting slice of data**.
 This function should be called at the end of the pipeline to retrieve the final result.